-Similarly, our Special Interest Groups (SIGS) and Regional Interest Groups (RIGs) enable Association members to share their expertise and to collaborate on issues of importance as they arise.
+Similarly, our Special Interest Groups (SIGs) and Regional Interest Groups (RIGs) enable Association members to share their learnings and collaborate on issues of importance as they arise.
 These groups are often state based, allowing for the timely lobbying of state and territory governments.

-OTA members wishing to play a more active role in the development of OTA policy are encouraged to watch for updates on our website, in our email newsletter, OT Today, and in Connections, our bimonthly member magazine.
+OTA members wishing to play a more active role in the development of OTA policy are encouraged to watch for updates on our website, in our email newsletter OT Today, and in our member magazine Connections .

 As the Association is approached for consultation, or a member or member group identifies an issue of concern, we will often issue a call for feedback to the broader membership.
 Requests for feedback are usually included in e-bulletins and on our website or, if very specific, via direct email to members who have indicated their expertise in the relevant field.

 If members become aware of a developing issue of concern, they are encouraged to contact the Association with detail if it is a national issue or state specific so that it can be actioned as quickly as possible.

 If the issue is specific to an individual practitioner, it is the responsibility of the practitioner to address the issue with the relevant stakeholder or agency.
 The practitioner is welcome to consult with the Association if they require assistance or advice regarding their handling of the issue.